What it Takes: Reaching Housing Stability for Youth

 The progress we’ve made to prevent and end youth homelessness in Washington is outlined in A Way Home Washington’s Yes to Yes report.
 Learn more about the efforts of young people, community leaders and organizations who shaped this work.

 We don’t need to just imagine a future where all young people have a safe and stable home.
 With your help, we can build it—together.
-Get involved below.
+Explore the progress partners have made possible at the local, state, and national levels and discover how you can get involved.